Tennessee vs. Purdue Music City Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Over/Under Insights

-- Tennessee and its opponents have gone over the current 63.5-point total in seven of 12 games this season.
+- Tennessee has combined with its opponents to score more than 63.5 points in seven of 12 games this season.

 - Purdue and its opponents have combined to score more than 63.5 points in two games this season.